magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 0.9 =
-* NEW (finally): Copy post taxonomies terms.
+* NEW (finally): Copy post taxonomy terms.
 This behaviour assumes that the taxonomies terms being duplicated are from taxonomies that are registered on the destination site.
 * NEW: Add list of post meta keys to ignore in settings.
 * Fixed bug where category wouldn't copy if the term id didn't marry up with the destination term id.
 * Fixed bug where categories with special characters would cause unexpected results